Universal Studios Beijing: History

+On October 31, 2022, in accordance with the epidemic prevention and control requirements of Beijing, Universal Beijing Resort had completed in-depth cleaning and disinfection of the park, as well as related risk assessments, and will resume opening.

+On November 18, 2022, the "Winter Holiday" themed event at Universal Beijing Resort officially started.

+Starting from October 7, 2023, to November 11, Universal Studios Beijing will operate until 10:00 PM every Thursday to the following Monday, and Universal CityWalk will extend its business hours until midnight.

 Lands and attractions

 Universal Studios Beijing is approximately 54 ha in area, occupying the northeastern most part of the 400 ha Universal Beijing Resort.
-The park's seven themed zones surround a large central lagoon.
-Each area features meet-and-greet locations, restaurants, quick-service dining, food carts, and retail stores and carts.
+Universal Beijing Resort encompasses seven themed scenic areas, 37 rides and attractions, 24 entertainment performances, 80 dining options, and 30 retail outlets.
+The first phase occupies 159.57 hectares; the second phase, which is planned to include a theme park with Chinese elements, will introduce Chinese culture and IPs such as the Monkey King, and occupies 165.83 hectares; the third phase is planned to build a water park.
+It is the third Universal Studios theme park in Asia and the fifth globally.
+The park's seven themed zones surround a large central lagoon; each features meet-and-greet locations, restaurants, quick-service dining, food carts, and retail stores and carts.

 Hollywood Boulevard

 Themed after the real Hollywood Boulevard, in Hollywood, CA, this area acts as the entryway to the park.
 The area also contains a music plaza, Mel's Diner, and Sunset Grille restaurant.
 The park's daily "Universal on Parade" premiered alongside the park on September 20, 2021, and features themed floats, characters, and performers based on Universal's Despicable Me/Minions, Shrek, Madagascar, and Kung Fu Panda franchises.

-The Wizarding World of Harry Potter - Hogsmeade
+The Wizarding World of Harry Potter

 Themed after the Harry Potter franchise.
+The Wizarding World of Harry Potter is filled with numerous innovative attractions, shops, restaurants, and entertainment projects.
+From magical spells to fantastic creatures, from dark villains to brave heroes, you can see it all here.
+Visitors can explore the Hogwarts Castle, shop at the stores on the streets of Hogsmeade, and taste delicious meals and desserts at some of the most famous restaurants in the magical world.
+Every detail in the scenic area recreates a magical world, taking visitors to the enchanting world they have experienced in novels or movies.
 Retail shops within the area include: Hogsmeade Station, Zonko's Joke Shop, Gladrags Wizardwear, Wiseacre's Wizarding Equipment, Owl Post & Owlery, Ollivanders Wand Shop in Hogsmeade, Dervish and Banges, Honeydukes, and Filch's Emporium of Confiscated Goods.
 Restaurants in this area include Hog's head and Three Broomsticks.